hmc-sysadmin/labs/ntp_nfs.md

 file tree.
 The class server is already running the NFS service.
 It is running the NFS daemon, nfsd, and it will reference the file /etc/exports to determine what filesystems it is allowed to export to clients.
-I have already added your computers to this file and given them read-write access to the /local directory.
-Your first goal will be to mount /local to your machine.\
+We have already added your computers to this file and given them read-write access to the /local directory.
+Your first goal will be to mount the server's /local directory on your machine.

 To access the NFS shares on the server, we will use tools from the nfs-utils package, which has already been installed.